Two-Face: Return to villainy

 On the cover of Justice League of America (vol. 2) #23, Two-Face is shown as a member of the new Injustice League.
 He can be seen in Salvation Run.
 He appears in Battle for the Cowl: The Underground, which shows the effects of Batman's death on his enemies.
 In Judd Winick's Long Shadow arc, Two-Face realizes that someone else has taken over as Batman.
 He hires a teleporter and manages to infiltrate the Batcave.
 When the new Batman investigates the cave, Two-Face ambushes him with tranquilizer darts, and in a hallucination he sees Dent in a red and black Two-Face themed Batman costume.
 Alfred Pennyworth saves the hero from Two-Face's torture after subduing his accomplice, and with his help Batman convinces Two-Face that he is the real, original Dark Knight, informing Dent that his problem is that he cannot imagine Batman changing because he himself is incapable of seeing the world in anything other than black and white.
 In Streets of Gotham, Two-Face has been at odds with Gotham's latest district attorney, Kate Spencer, also known as the vigilante Manhunter.
-Two-Face has recently been driven out of Gotham City by Jeremiah Arkham.
+Two-Face is later driven out of Gotham City by Jeremiah Arkham.